gtref/WebDev-Website-Template-and-code/README.md

 If you want features like changing the admin password and adding users it would be a good idea to release it the internet using apache2 php and mariadb or mysql.

 Happy coding.
+# Base admin password is admin123.
+This can be changed from admin login.js